ultramathman/lisalabs/influxdb_grafana.md

 At this point you should see lines for `total`, `used`, and `free`.
 Now we'll abstract these selections after defining template variables.

-1. Click on the gear icon at the top of the page and choose `Templating`.
+1. Click on the gear icon at the top of the page and choose `Variables`.
-2. Click `+New` to add a new variable.
+2. Click `+Add variable` to add a new variable.

 > Name: host
 >